Flow past a sphere translating along the axis of a rotating fluid: Revisiting numerically Maxworthy's experiments: Loads on the body

 \subsection{Drag}

 Figure \ref{fig:d_vs_re} presents the drag coefficient obtained through a direct integration of the surface traction defined in \S\,\ref{sec:valid} over the sphere.
 Subfigure $(a)$ shows the compensated drag coefficient $C_D\mathcal{R}e/12$ as a function of the Reynolds number for various $\mathcal{T}a$, while subfigure $(b)$ shows $C_D$ as a function of the Rossby number for various $\mathcal{R}e$.
-The standard drag curve for a sphere translating in a quiescent fluid, based on the empirical correlation $C_D(\mathcal{R}e)=12\mathcal{R}e^{-1}(1+0.241\mathcal{R}e^{0.687})$ \citep{Schiller1933}, and the inviscid prediction \eqref{eq:stewartson} are also shown as references.
+The standard drag curve for a sphere translating in a quiescent fluid, based on the empirical correlation $C_D(\mathcal{R}e)=12\mathcal{R}e^{-1}(1+0.241\mathcal{R}e^{0.687})$ \citep{Schiller1933}, and the inviscid prediction \eqref{eq:stewartson} are also shown as references. {{For reasons discussed in \S\,\ref{prelim}, only the few numerical predictions corresponding to $\mathcal{R}e=300$ and $\mathcal{R}o>1$ (i.e. the three rightmost lozenges located below the dotted line in figure \ref{fig:d_vs_re}$(a)$) are expected to be significantly altered by the absence of three-dimensional effects in the computed solutions.}}

 At low to moderate Reynolds number, say $\mathcal{R}e\lesssim50$, the drag is significantly larger than predicted by the above correlation, highlighting the influence of the rigid-body rotation.
 Present results agree well with those of \cite{maxworthy_flow_1970} up to $\mathcal{T}a\approx80$, i.e. in the range where rotation effects are moderate.
 In contrast, they clearly deviate from experimental data for larger $\mathcal{T}a$, predicting a lower drag.
 The lower $\mathcal{R}e$ is, the larger the deviation at a given $\mathcal{T}a$ is, the relative difference between the two values exceeding $40\%$ at $\mathcal{R}e=5$ for the highest $\mathcal{T}a$.
 Conversely, the larger $\mathcal{T}a$, the larger the Reynolds number at which the deviation starts.
 Thus, numerical predictions and experimental data still agree for large enough $\mathcal{R}e$ when $\mathcal{T}a$ is large.
 In the $C_D$ vs $\mathcal{R}o$ representation of figure \ref{fig:d_vs_re}$(b)$, numerical predictions are seen to fall within the somewhat scattered interval of experimental values for $\mathcal{R}o \gtrsim 2\times10^{-1}$.
 In contrast, below this threshold, the numerical series departs from the experimental one, and the departure increases as $\mathcal{R}o$ decreases.
 It may be noticed that all numerical data obtained for $\mathcal{R}o\lesssim0.3$ stand beyond the inviscid prediction \eqref{eq:stewartson}.
 As these data correspond to Reynolds numbers less than $200$, viscous effects are likely to be responsible for the observed difference.
 This will be confirmed later.